-Employee engagement is tightly connected with organizational culture and a key way of seeing what people think about the work climate.
+Employee engagement is tightly connected with organizational culture and a key way of assessing what people think about their working environment.

-Engaged employees result in increased organizational performance because they tend to care about how thing are running, resulting in process improvements, fresh ideas, better problem solving, and have more drive to succeed.
+Engaged employees result in increased organizational performance because they tend to care about how the organization is running, resulting in process improvements, fresh ideas, better problem solving, and an increased ambition to succeed.

 Measuring Employee Engagement